kylefmohr/pysky/README.md

 ## Installation / Setup

+no:
-1. Clone the repo, add it to PYTHONPATH, and install the few required dependencies: [requests](https://pypi.org/project/requests/), [peewee](https://pypi.org/project/peewee/), [psycopg2-binary](https://pypi.org/project/psycopg2-binary/), [pillow](https://pypi.org/project/pillow/).
-The latter two aren't required if not using PostgreSQL or the image editing features, respectively.
+1. Clone the repo, add it to PYTHONPATH, and install the packages in requirements.txt.

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.